Tag Archive for 'film'

 From what I saw and read of them, the protesters were acting from an impression that Scorsese was this infidel Hollywood type who was trying to desecrate a faith dear to them.
 While I can understand their reactions, that’s not the impression I got of Scorsese in my exploration.

-Scorsese himself explains that when a studio head asked him why he wanted to make the film, he replied by saying “I wanted to get to know Jesus better.”
+Scorsese himself explains that when a studio head asked him why he wanted to make the film, he replied by saying, “I wanted to get to know Jesus better.”
 In his film, he shows Christ as a man who sees the ugliness in the world but wants to transcend it, who starts to sense that he has a higher purpose in this world but must grapple with the ever present, pulsating temptations that try to distract from that purpose.

 There were one or two shots that I could have done without, the ones that added fuel to the controversy without adding much to the story, but overall I embrace the film as a personal, courageous exploration of faith.